 - Amendment.
 If a request is not in substantial conformance with the approval, modification will require an amendment, processed in accordance with the regulations of the Zoning Ordinance, with public hearings in front of the appropriate body.
-Information about the Zoning Process is available here.
+More information about the zoning process can be found on the Zoning Application and Development Review Process webpage.
 Amendments will take more or less time, depending on the scope of the request, from a “single issue amendment” as discussed above to a full revision that is essentially a new zoning case.

 The Interpretation Process

 In order to submit a request for an interpretation related to an approved rezoning, special exception, special permit, or variance, please submit by email to email@example.com or by postal mail addressed to:

 Director of the Zoning Evaluation

 A fee of $520 is required for the processing of interpretation requests.
 Fees may be paid online or by check made payable to Fairfax County.
 If the online payment option is used, a copy of the payment receipt is required with submission of the request.
 The letter requesting an interpretation related to an approved zoning application should include the following information: